undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Version history:

+1.02 / May 14, 2023
+- Made the first track's font color red if it's the "now playing" track or white if it isn't.

+1.01 / May 13, 2023
+- Increased the displayed character limit for artist and album tags.
+First release.

 1.0 / May 13, 2023
 - Initial commit.

 Changes from the original skin:
 - Updated the original skin (small version only) to support up to 10 last played tracks.
 - Switched track title and artist fields.